GYiyouth/ECollaboration/web/WEB-INF/lib/mysql-connector-java-5.1.40/docs/README.txt

        (http://dev.mysql.com/doc/refman/5.7/en/charset.html),
        for information on this MySQL feature.
-If you have something misconfigured, it will usually show up as an error with a message similar to Illegal mix of collations.
+If you have something misconfigured, it will usually show up as an error with a messageBean similar to Illegal mix of collations.

      * Server-side Prepared Statements: Connector/J 3.1 will